stronnag/inav-follow-me/README.md

 * Power up the Pico.
 * If the Pico is powered / connected via USB, then status information is provided over USB and may be viewed in any serial terminal.
-* [Future] Status data will be displayed on the OLED.
+* Status data will be displayed on the OLED.
-  * When no valid data is available : "Waiting"
+  * When no valid data is available : "Init"
   * Once GPS time is available "HH:MM:SS"
 	* GPS Quality (0/1/2), no fix, GPS fix, DGPS fix.
 	* Number of satellites
 * Once the required number of satellites is reached (`GPSMINSAT` above), then the vehicle is interrogated.
   * If the vehicle is of type `DONT_FOLLOW_TYPE` (typically FW), then follow me is not available.
   * Otherwise, navigation interrogation is started.
 If navigation mode `HOLD` is reported, and the distance between the vehicle and GCS is greater than `MIN_FOLLOW_DIST`, then follow me data (the required observer / GCS location) is sent to the vehicle.
-  * [Future] The "follow me" status will be displayed on the OLED.
+  * The "follow me" status will be displayed on the OLED.
   * The vehicle will only react to this data if the user has also set `GCS NAV` mode.
 The user may switch between normal `POSHOLD` and "Follow me" by toggling a `GCS NAV` switch on the transmitter.

 **Note** that as the vehicle has to be in `POSHOLD` for `GCS NAV` to work, if you experience any issues, disengaging the `GCS NAV` switch will revert to standard `POSHOLD`.